MartinaCaniggia/BaSD-Activity03/README.md

 ## My Newspaper

-This is my newspaper article for Radium Rocket's Become a Software Developer Course, using CSS FlexBox and MediaQueries.
+This is my newspaper article for Radium Rocket's Become a Software Developer Course, using CSS, FlexBox and MediaQueries.

+- (**Instructions**)

+To open this project, you have to download this repository and open index.html